Event-based Facial Keypoint Alignment via Cross-Modal Fusion Attention and Self-Supervised Multi-Event Representation Learning: PROPOSED METHOD

 Event-based facial keypoint datasets are limited, and event data inherently lack the spatial detail found in RGB images.
 To address these challenges, we propose a self-supervised multi-event representation learning approach for the event backbone.
 Rather than relying on a single event representation, our multi-representation strategy integrates multiple forms of event data, enabling more diverse feature extraction and producing a more robust backbone despite the limited spatial cues in raw event data.

 Our SSMER combines three event representations, frame\cite{frame}, voxel\cite{voxel18}, and timesurface\cite{ts17}, to provide a richer feature set than a single representation can offer.
 As illustrated in Fig. \ref{fig:ssmer} (a), we form three pairs of representations frame-voxel, voxel-timesurface, and timesurface-frame, each passed through a SimSiam-based\cite{simsiam} contrastive pipeline.
 Given two augmented inputs $x_1$ and $x_2$, we encode them into $z_1$ and $z_2$ and produce $p_1$ and $p_2$ via a predictor.
+Formally, we use $f$ as the encoder and $h$ as the predictor: $z_1 = f(x_1)$, $z_2 = f(x_2)$ and $p_1 = h(z_1)$, $p_2 = h(z_2)$.
 We measure the distance $\mathcal{D}(p_1, z_2)$ as